-Where did we expect 10-year-old Javier Lopez, whose parents were at school two hours earlier to celebrate his award of a certificate for a job well done in fourth grade, TO RUN when trapped in a classroom with a madman intent on killing him?
+Where was 10-year-old Javier Lopez, whose parents were at school two hours earlier to celebrate his award of a certificate for a job well done in the fourth grade, TO RUN when trapped in a classroom with a madman intent on killing him?

 10-year-old Javier Lopez was one of 19 elementary school students savagely murdered in Ulveda, Texas on May 24, 2022, two days before the end of the school year.